Dody06/Dody06/Home.md

 Open Google Play on your watch and click Apps on Your Phone.
 You should see Authenticator Pro in the list and you can download it.

 ## Questions that shouldn't need answering

-**I've entered the code and it's not working, what should I do?**

-Make sure that the time on your device is correct.
-Sync with a mobile network if possible for better accuracy.

 **I cannot access my accounts because I cleared the data on my phone without creating a backup.
 Can you help me?**